aws-samples/aws-lambda-java-appsync-amplify-examples/README.md

 After the push has been completed, Login to your AWS console and open the Lambda functions console.
 Select the appropriate function name created.

 Click on the test tab present beside code.
 Then click on test.
-The output should appear as follows.
+The output should appear as follows:

 ![image](https://user-images.githubusercontent.com/87995712/178560264-2e2c275f-1cdb-4f9d-9ccc-7411bd012729.png)